 Common BSOD error codes

-IRQL_NOT_LESS_OR_EQUAL: IRQL stands for Interrupt Request Level which means that a program tired to access a piece of memory that the OS was reserving for some special function.
+IRQL_NOT_LESS_OR_EQUAL: IRQL stands for Interrupt Request Level which means that a program tried to access a piece of memory that the OS was reserving for some special function.
 As a result, this could point towards a driver issue.
 You should try updating the drivers of your machine through device manager.
 It could be an indication of a hardware error as well.

-DATA BUS ERROR: Typically is an issue with the memory or RAM installed in the computer.
+DATA BUS ERROR: Typically, is an issue with the memory or RAM installed in the computer.
 A way to check this run a memory test utility or pull out the RAM sticks to rule out which may be bad.
 Consequently, if this does not resolve it, the error could also be referencing a piece of faulty hardware.

 MEMORY_MANAGEMENT: A way to resolve this is to go into your computer’s BIOS and making sure your memory settings are correct.
 This could happen if the RAM has been overclocked or if it is not getting proper voltage.

 MACHINE CHECK EXCEPTION: This error can be caused by an CPU that has been overclocked to a point instability.
-If this is the case you may want to lower your overclock settings on your CPU.
+If this is the case, you may want to lower your overclock settings on your CPU.